10 Ways to Get Customers to Buy Now

 There are a few reasons this could be happening.
 If you hired a top-notch marketing agency and not even your competition can fault your product, it's time to take a hard look at the pitch you're sending out.
 And most importantly, the call-to-action.

 With any marketing campaign, it's crucial that you get potential customers to act without hesitation.
 Here are ten techniques you can use to create a call-to-action that will have new orders pouring in and your profit margins soaring.

 Give a Deadline for Ordering

-We've all received some sort of promotional material that has a deadline for ordering.
+We've all received some promotional material that has a deadline for ordering.
 The offer could end on that date.
 Or, you could use the deadline in conjunction with an upgrade or free gift.
-For example, "order by the 15th of the month and you will receive a free XYZ product."
+For example, "order by the 15th of the month, and you will receive a free XYZ product."

 Warn Customers of a Price Increase

 Everyone—no matter how wealthy they are—likes a good deal.
 If your price will be increasing on a specific date, let your customers know.
 They'll want to buy before the price goes up.
 A great example of this is online behemoth Amazon, who announced the launch of a Prime increase months before it happened and experienced a huge spike in Prime membership.

 Trial periods are a great way to get new customers.
 Offer a special deal, extra service, or a lower price during your trial/introductory period.
 And, when the time comes to cancel the special promotion, make sure it's not a long, difficult process.
 You don't want to make people hate you.